Mogen David

-Mogen David Wine Co. is a company based in Westfield, New York that makes wines, including the fortified wine MD 20/20.
+Mogen David Wine Co. is a company based in Westfield, New York, that makes wines, including the fortified wine MD 20/20.
 Mogen David Wine Co. is a trademark held by their parent company The Wine Group in Livermore, California.

-Mogen David is the Ashkenazic pronunciation of the Hebrew Magen David, which literally means "shield of David", but is used metaphorically to refer to the six-pointed Star of David.
+Mogen David is the Ashkenazic pronunciation of the Hebrew Magen David, which literally means "shield of David" and is used metaphorically to refer to the six-pointed Star of David.

 Products

 Mogen David wine is sold in 750mL, 1.5L, and 3L bottles.
 It is also Kosher for Passover.

 Mogen David Concord Red wine is made from must of no less than 51% Concord grapes, an American grape variety, which is typically used for grape juices, jellies, and preserves, but also used for Kosher wines.
 This makes the wine less expensive, averaging $5 per bottle.

 In addition to Concord red, Mogen David also markets Blackberry and Pomegranate wines.

 History

 Founded months before the Repeal of Prohibition by Max Cohen and Henry Markus in Chicago, the California Wine Company bottled medicinal and sacramental wines, changing its name to Wine Corporation of America in 1941 when it began making wine from Concord grape juice (or concentrate) shipped from growers in New York, Pennsylvania, Ohio and later Michigan.